what foods to start with for baby led weaning

 Being nervous can keep a lot of moms from doing baby led weaning.

-Let me shed some light on the facts and safety about this feeding approach, so you can feel informed and comfortable, and enjoy baby led weaning with your child!
+Follow me through this blog post and let me shed some light on the facts and safety about this feeding approach, so you can feel informed and comfortable, and enjoy the beautiful experience of baby led weaning with your child!

 As the owner of a Montessori-inspired playschool, and the mom of twin toddlers, I have helped dozens of babies start solids, first hand.